zhou-wb/zhou-wb.github.io/_news/announcement_8.md

 related_posts: false
 ---

- Dr.Peng is thrilled to be presented the [IEEE VR Tech (Significant New Researcher) Award 2023](http://ieeevr.org/2023/awards/vgtc/).
+ Dr. Peng is thrilled to be presented the [IEEE VR Tech (Significant New Researcher) Award 2023](http://ieeevr.org/2023/awards/vgtc/).
 Thanks for everyone's wishes and continuing support.